sargikk/django-whatever/docs/contrib.rst

 Custom test client
 ------------------

-.. currentmodule:: django_any.contrib
+.. currentmodule:: django_any.test

-Django any has custom test clent, that extends default django client.
+Django-whatever has custom test clent, that extends default django client.
-It provides two useful methods for authorisation and posting forms.
+It provides two useful methods for authorization and forms posting.

 .. function:: login_as(self, **kwargs):

     Log into site as random user.
 Key-valued arguments are the same as for ``any_user`` function.
+    To log in as specific user, provide argument ``user`` (note, that user password will be reset).

     .. code-block:: django